wormhole-foundation/wormhole-docs/learn/fast-transfers.md

 - **Simplified Risk and Reward Structure** - since USDC is the exclusive settlement asset for the Fast Transfers protocol, solvers are insulated from the risks associated with volatile assets.
 The primary risk solvers need to consider is the finality risk of the source chain transaction.
 This straightforward risk assessment simplifies the bidding process and makes participation more attractive
 - **New Revenue Streams** - by facilitating fast transfers, solvers can earn fees on each transfer they process.
 This creates a new source of income and allows solvers to capitalize on the growing volume of cross-chain transfers.
 Given Wormhole's track record of enabling billions of dollars in cross-chain asset transfers, solvers can expect significant opportunities to generate revenue

-## Problem Addressed by Fast Transfers

-### Liquidity Fragmentation

-One of the significant challenges in cross-chain asset transfers is liquidity fragmentation.
-This issue arises primarily due to wrapped tokens, such as those facilitated by the Wormhole Token Bridge.
-Transferring assets like USDC across different blockchain networks often results in creating multiple versions of the same token on various chains.
-For example, transferring native USDC from Solana and Arbitrum to Sui could result in creating two different tokens on Sui, leading to fragmented liquidity pools.

-This fragmentation creates inefficiencies in the market, as liquidity is scattered across multiple versions of the same token rather than being concentrated in a single, cohesive pool.
-This complicates liquidity management and makes it more challenging for users and developers to move assets across chains without encountering delays, increased costs, or the risk of slippage.

-### Solution Provided by Fast Transfers

-Fast Transfers addresses the issue of liquidity fragmentation by adopting a hub-and-spoke model with Solana as the central hub.
-Instead of spreading liquidity across multiple chains, Fast Transfers consolidate liquidity on the Solana hub chain.
-This approach ensures that all transfers, regardless of the source or destination chain, are routed through a single, unified liquidity pool on Solana.
-By concentrating liquidity in one place, Fast Transfers eliminates the need for multiple versions of the same token across different chains.
-This reduces fragmentation and enhances the efficiency and reliability of cross-chain transfers.
-Additionally, using the Cross-Chain Transfer Protocol (CCTP) and Native Token Transfers (NTT) within the Fast Transfers framework ensures that assets are transferred quickly and securely, without the typical delays associated with finality times on various chains.

-In summary, Fast Transfers solves the liquidity and finality challenges inherent in cross-chain transfers by centralizing liquidity, reducing token fragmentation, and streamlining the transfer process.
-This makes it easier for developers to build cross-chain applications that are both efficient and user-friendly, ultimately improving the overall experience for users moving assets across different blockchain networks.